Guide to the Hilton Honors program

 discontinued

-• Earn three points per $1 on flights booked directly with airlines or through amextravel.com.
+• Earn 3X points per $1 on flights booked directly with airlines or through amextravel.com.

-• Welcome offer: Earn 60,000 bonus points after you spend $6,000 on purchases within the first six months of card membership.
+• Limited time offer: Earn 60,000 points after you spend $6,000 on eligible purchases on your new card in your first six months of card membership.

 • Transfer your Membership Rewards points to a number of hotel and airline loyalty programs, including Hilton Honors and Marriott Bonvoy.